-The Palmetto Dunes Tennis Center has recently added Pickleball and POP tennis to the line-up of fun things to do at Hilton Head's Palmetto Dunes Resort.
+Add Pickleball at the Palmetto Dunes Tennis and Pickleball Center to your list of fun things to do at Hilton Head's Palmetto Dunes Resort.
+We have 16 pickleball courts available at Palmetto Dunes (all lighted for night play).

 Pickleball is a sport that combines the elements of tennis, badminton and ping pong.
 It is played with oversized ping pong paddles and a softball-sized plastic perforated ball that travels at about one-third the speed of a tennis ball.
 "It's a fun, easy sport that is great exercise, but doesn't require a lot of skill to be an enjoyable experience" says John Kerr, Director of Tennis at the Palmetto Dunes Tennis Center.
 We have eight pickleball courts right in front of the Tennis Pro Shop.

-Guests who book vacation rentals through the resort receive two hours of either tennis, pickleball or POP Tennis time with each night of their stay or choose from one of two pickleball vacation packages.
+Guests who book vacation rentals through the Palmetto Dunes Vacation Rentals receive two hours of either tennis or pickleball court time (when courts are available) with each night of their stay per vacation rental unit or choose from one of two pickleball vacation packages.
 Stop by the Tennis Center to try it out or call us to find out more information on how you can get involved with this great new sport right here at Hilton Head Island.
 Learn more in our press release here.

 Want to learn more about Pickleball or just better your game?
 We have a number of pickleball clinics and lessons to choose from.
 Mark Anders, our head pickleball pro is ready to help.
 Please call the Palmetto Dunes Tennis Center for more information or for registration: (888) 926-8784.